-The loss from the sale or disposition of stock or options is not deductible if, within a period beginning 30 days before or 30 days after the sale that generated the loss (a 61 day window), the investor acquires substantially identical shares or contracts or acquires a contract or option to buy substantially identical stock.
+The loss from the sale or disposition of stock or options is not deductible if, within a period beginning 30 days before or 30 days after the sale that generated the loss (a 61-day window), the Trader/Investor acquires substantially identical shares or contracts or acquires a contract or option to buy substantially identical stock.
 (IRS Publication 550)

 Wash sales ONLY apply to losses.
 Therefore, if there is a gain on the disposition of stock or options, by definition there is no wash sale.

 Basis - the cost basis of the newly acquired stock or option that triggered the wash sale is INCREASED by the disallowed loss.

 Holding period - the holding period begins for the new stock or option on the same day as the securities sold.